-Why it’s a great cashback card: A flat-rate cashback card is a great way to earn a consistent amount of cash back on all your purchases and the Alliant Cashback Visa® Signature Credit Card offers a high 2.5% cash back on all purchases (3% in the first year).
+Why it’s a great cashback card: A flat-rate cashback card is a great way to earn a consistent amount of cash back on all your purchases and the Alliant Cashback Visa® Signature Credit Card offers a high 2.5% cash back on all purchases.
 The 3% cashback you earn in year one is unmatched among competing flat-rate cards and helps maximize the amount of cash back you earn.

 What to look out for: This card has an annual fee of $99, waived the first year.
 While this isn’t a high annual fee and can be worthwhile, if you spend less than $12,000 a year (not including the first year of card membership) on the card, you will be better off with an alternative $0 annual fee cashback card such as the Citi® Double Cash Card – 18 month BT offer.